 Know Your Rights under OSHA Trainings

-The Workers’ Center of Central New York is currently providing trainings on Know Your Rights under OSHA (Occupational Safety and Health Administration) to immigrants, refugees and vulnerable workers.
+The Workers’ Center of Central New York can provide trainings on Know Your Rights under OSHA (Occupational Safety and Health Administration) to immigrants, refugees and vulnerable workers.
 The trainings cover:

 - The importance of OSHA rights to workers